elliot-haonan/Single_Cycle_CPU-Simulator/README.md

 ```
 ## Input
 An example of input file is given in the "trace.txt".
 Each line is an unsigned integer and is 1 byte of an RISC-V instruction stored in little-endian.

+## Output
+The output of the program is given by (a0,a1), which is the value of register a0 and a1.